tedyclivel/tedyclivel/README.md

 * Build more ambitious full-stack applications
 * Improve my mobile development skills
 * Strengthen my algorithms and data structures knowledge
-* Solve more LeetCode and Codeforces problems
+* Solve more LeetCode and Codeforces challenges
-* Progress in cybersecurity and CTF challenges
+* Improve my cybersecurity and CTF skills
 * Contribute to open-source projects
 * Learn from larger and more complex codebases
 * Improve software architecture and code quality